Ish-El/Fly_away_tegmee/README.md

 - User responses are analyzed using a simple sentiment detector.
 - The plant grows or shrinks and changes color based on the analysis result.

+## Demo

+1. Open your browser to `http://localhost:3000` after starting the server.
+2. Enter a short phrase or sentence in the input box describing your mood or a response to the prompt.
+For example:

+   > "I feel hopeful today"

+   > "This task made me frustrated"

+   The text can be any brief description—positive, negative, or neutral.
+3. Click **Submit**.
+The server analyzes the sentiment of your text:
+   - **Positive** text increases the plant's size and keeps it green.
+   - **Negative** text decreases the plant's size and turns it brown.
+   - **Neutral** text leaves the size unchanged but turns the plant yellow.
+4. The plant visualization on the page updates immediately to reflect the new state, allowing you to see how your input affects its growth.

+Feel free to experiment with different statements to observe how the plant responds.